 Declared in 2003, the 4915-hectare Townsville State Development Area (SDA) is a defined area of land dedicated for industrial development.
-It is located about six kilometres south-east of the Townsville CBD and 2 kilometres south of the Port of Townsville.
+It is located about six kilometres south-east of the Townsville CBD and two kilometres south of the Port of Townsville.

 Situated at the junction of the national road network (Bruce and Flinders Highways), with direct connections to major rail networks and the Port of Townsville, the Townsville SDA is positioned to be the preferred location in North Queensland for the establishment of industrial development of regional, state and National significance.

-The Townsville SDA is positioned to meet the needs of large scale projects as evidenced by the major industries that are established within the SDA.
+The Townsville SDA is positioned to meet the needs of large-scale projects as evidenced by the major industries that are established within the SDA.
 The Townsville SDA is currently home to:

 - Aurizon Stuart intermodal facility